srikar-eranky/cse15l-lab-reports/lab-report-3.md

 ### One message added:
 ![Image](one_output.png)

 When running the server, the `handleRequest()` method is called.
 This method takes the url as an argument, and parses the url so that it can get the message and the user.
 It then prints out the message and the user in the format `<user>: <message>`.
 There is one field in the class - an ArrayList of Strings.
-This keeps track of all the messages that have been added, and the method returns all the Strings in the array in one final String.
-This is what is outputted by the server when it adds a message.
+This keeps track of all the messages that have been added, and when the `/add-message` path is called, the ArrayList gets updated with the message that was added.
+Iniitally the value is `null`, but once the method is called, the value of the message that was added is appeneded to the ArrayList.

 ### Multiple messages added:
 ![Image](multiple_output.png)

+When running the server, the `handleRequest()` method is called.
+This method takes the url as an argument, and parses the url so that it can get the message and the user.
+It then prints out the message and the user in the format `<user>: <message>`.
+There is one field in the class - an ArrayList of Strings.
+This keeps track of all the messages that have been added, and when the `/add-message` path is called, the ArrayList gets updated with the message that was added.
+Iniitally the value is `null`, but once the method is called, the value of the message that was added is appeneded to the ArrayList.